josephtmartin/personal-bio-site-2/README.md

 # Personal Bio Site
-This website showcases my skills with HTML5, CSS3, JavaScript ES6, JQuery, SASS, and Firebase.
+This website showcases my skills with HTML5, CSS3, JavaScript ES6, JQuery, SASS, Webpack, and Firebase.
 Here you will learn of my education, and skills I have attained during my time at Nashville Software School, and projects I have built using these skills.

 ## Screenshots
 ![Screenshot 1](https://i.postimg.cc/HxYFgxgz/bio-site-screenshot-1.png)